CuriousGeorge121/infosys222/week01/week01.md

 	2. Convert the ER model to a number of relations
 	3. Eliminate (or reduce) redundancy by splitting up relations.
 This process is known as normalisation

-- Data modelling can also be differentiated among three stages: conceptual data modelling, logical data modelling and physical data modelling
+- Data modelling can also be differentiated among three stages:
+	- conceptual, logical and physical

 ## How to implement and use a relational database?